Torchtopher/swerve_drive_env/README.md

-# Impulse Wars
+# Swerve Drive Env

-A C reinforcement learning environment that is very closely based off of the game Retrograde Arena.
+A C reinforcement learning environment where an agent tries to get its position to a goal.

 ## Building